-On the first day of May I took my little girl with me on a promenade in Sartrouville across the River Seine.
-This 7 kilometre walk led us to a local gem, a thousand year old church surrounded by an orchard and vineyards.
+On the first day of May, I took my little girl to a promenade in Sartrouville across the River Seine.
+This 7-kilometre walk led us to a local gem, a thousand-year-old church surrounded by an orchard and vineyards.
 We ended our walk at the peaceful public garden of Parc du Dispensaire.

 A beautiful promenade in Sartrouville

 The first day of May is known as Fête du Travail in France and is a public holiday.
-Well this year it did not make any difference as it fell on a Sunday.
-After many days of rain and cold weather the sun was back to the Paris region and I decided to bring my little girl along to a promenade in central Paris.
+Well, this year, it did not make any difference as it fell on a Sunday.
+After many days of rain and cold weather, the sun was back in the Paris region, and I decided to bring my little girl along to a promenade in central Paris.

-When I checked the timetable of the RER A train from Maisons-Laffitte, I found out that there was no train operating to Paris.
-Not because of a strike (remember this is Labour Day !) but for track work on the bridge spanning the Seine River.
+When I checked the timetable of the RER A train from Maisons-Laffitte, I found out that there was no train operating in Paris.
+Not because of a strike (remember this is Labour Day !) but for track work on the Seine River bridge.

-No bus either to Saint-Germain-en-Laye and I was left with the option of a stroll in the forested area of Maisons-Laffitte or… to the neighbouring commune of Sartrouville.
-It just so happened that I heard of an ancient church sanctuary and this was a good opportunity to check out on it.
+No bus either to Saint-Germain-en-Laye, and I was left with the option of a stroll in the forested area of Maisons-Laffitte or… to the neighbouring commune of Sartrouville.
+It just so happened that I heard of an ancient church sanctuary; this was an excellent opportunity to check out it.

-We did not feel sharing the Soviet cause and decided to switch to the neighbouring rue du Président Roosevelt (lol!).
-On that street I noticed this beautiful window frame…
+We did not feel like sharing the Soviet cause and decided to switch to the neighbouring rue du Président Roosevelt (lol!).
+On that street, I noticed this beautiful window frame…

 … and this lovely manor house:

-Not far from the old church, on the rue Jean Mermoz, a devoted young fellow was selling the traditional bunch of lily of the valley… without too many success.
-Maybe 10am was too early in the morning and people had not gone out yet.
+Not far from the old church, on the rue Jean Mermoz, a devoted young fellow was selling the traditional bunch of lilies of the valley… without too much success.
+Maybe 10 am was too early, and people had not left yet.

 From the terrace of the cemetery above the rue Jean Mermoz I admired a view of the castle of Maisons-Laffitte I was not used to.

-Behind the old church dedicated to St. Martin of Tours there is an area free from construction between the boulevard de Bezons and the avenue du Général de Gaulle.
-In Spring this place is dotted with stunning trees in flowers.
-This perfect setting is enhanced by the stone spire of the ancient sanctuary.
+Behind the old church dedicated to St. Martin of Tours, an area free from construction between the boulevard de Bezons and the avenue du Général de Gaulle.
+In Spring, this place is dotted with stunning trees in flowers.
+The stone spire of the ancient sanctuary enhances this perfect setting.

 Sometimes it is hard to believe we were only 15 km from Paris as the crow flies:

-One of the few ‘Insects Hotels‘ which have been set up in Sartrouville.
-Just for your information an insect hotel is a manmade structure created from natural materials intended to provide shelter for insects.
+One of the few ‘Insects Hotels‘ set up in Sartrouville.
+Just for your information, an insect hotel is a manmade structure created from natural materials intended to provide shelter for insects.

 I was also surprised to spot a vineyard.
-Until the end of the 19th century the site of Sartrouville was mainly dedicated to vine cultivation.
-The wine grape industry in the Paris region was devastated because of phylloxera but also greatly suffered from the direct competition with rail.
-Indeed new rail lines were opened to the South of France and led in a fierce wine competition which disadvantaged the Île de France.
+Until the end of the 19th century, the site of Sartrouville was mainly dedicated to vine cultivation.
+The wine grape industry in the Paris region was devastated by phylloxera but also greatly suffered from the direct competition with rail.
+Indeed new rail lines were opened to the South of France, which led to fierce wine competition which disadvantaged the Île de France.

-Compared to prestigious places in the Yvelines such as Versailles and Saint-Germain-en-Laye, there is no much to see in Sartrouville.
-However there is one exception to this: the (very) old St. Martin church which celebrated its 1000th anniversary in 2009.
-Built under the reign of Robert II the Pious it features a stone spire similar but smaller to Chartres Cathedral and Vendôme Abbey.
+Compared to prestigious places in the Yvelines, such as Versailles and Saint-Germain-en-Laye, there is little to see in Sartrouville.
+However, one exception is the (very) old St. Martin church, which celebrated its 1000th anniversary in 2009.
+Built under the reign of Robert II the Pious, it features a stone spire similar but smaller to Chartres Cathedral and Vendôme Abbey.

-There are a couple of blooming apple trees next to the church which make great photos:
+There are a couple of blooming apple trees next to the church, which makes great photos:

-The portal of the church shows some interesting features of Romanesque style:
+The portal of the church shows some interesting features of the Romanesque style:

-The church dominates the valley of the Seine and the view extends to the Park of Maisons-Laffitte on the other shore of the river.
-From the portal you can see as far as Cergy and the Le Nôtre terrace.
+The church dominates the valley of the Seine, and the view extends to the Park of Maisons-Laffitte on the river’s other shore.
+From the portal, you can see as far as Cergy and the Le Nôtre terrace.

 There are a few little corners reminiscent of the rural past of Sartrouville:

 Our next stage was to reach the River Seine via the rue de l’église.
-Behind us the façade of the church appeared in backlight:
+Behind us, the façade of the church appeared in the backlight:

-The residential rue de Seine is an car-free street bordered by blocks.
-Sartrouville is the second largest commune of the Yvelines département after Versailles with a population of 52,000.
+The residential rue de Seine is a car-free street bordered by blocks.
+Sartrouville is the second largest commune of the Yvelines département after Versailles, with a population of 52,000.
 In 1946 there were only 17,500 Sartrouvillois and Sartrouvilloises.
-The city expanded considerably with the building of many blocks (HLM) in the Plateau district and has currently the largest low-density housing in all the Yvelines.
+The city expanded considerably by building many blocks (HLM) in the Plateau district and currently has the most extensive low-density housing in all the Yvelines.

 Facing the river and the racecourse of Maisons-Laffitte are some beautiful villas from the Belle Époque eras.

-The SNCAN ( Société nationale de constructions aéronautiques du Nord) was a French manufacturer of flying boats which operated in Sartrouville in the 1920s and 1930s.
+The SNCAN ( Société Nationale de constructions aéronautiques du Nord) was a French flying boat manufacturer in Sartrouville in the 1920s and 1930s.

 Here is the bridge we took from Maisons-Laffitte to Sartrouville at the beginning of our walk.
-Notice the replacement bus connecting Sartrouville to Poissy and Cergy during the period of the RER A work closure.
+Notice the replacement bus connecting Sartrouville to Poissy and Cergy during the RER A work closure period.

 The last stage of our promenade took us to the peaceful Parc du Dispensaire.

-I will publish another blog article very soon with more photos taken at this beautiful park where hundreds of daffodils are in flower at the moment.
+I have published another blog article with more photos taken in this beautiful park where hundreds of daffodils are in flower.

-We came back to our beloved suburb of Maisons-Laffitte at approximately 11.30am through the bridge after a 7km walk.
-Just in time for lunch time!
+We returned to our beloved Maisons-Laffitte suburb at approximately 11.30 am through the bridge after a 7km walk.
+Just in time for lunchtime!